astomodynamics/cddp-cpp/README.md

 brew install eigen # For macOS
 ```

-Although the library automatically finds the following dependencies and installs if you do not have ones, here is how you can install on your own.
+Although the library automatically finds and installs the following dependencies via [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html), if you do not have ones, here is how you can install on your own.

 * [OSQP](https://osqp.org/) (QP solver) and [osqp-cpp](https://github.com/google/osqp-cpp) (C++ Wrapper for OSQP)
 ```bash